 The primary man-made source of CO2 is the burning of fossil fuels; the two largest sources being coal burning to produce electricity and petroleum burning in combustion engines.
-The primary sources of man-made CH4 are natural gas systems losses (during production, processing, storage, transmission, and distribution), enteric fermentation (digestion from livestock) and landfill off-gassing.
+The primary sources of man-made CH4 are natural gas systems losses (during production, processing, storage, transmission and distribution), enteric fermentation (digestion from livestock) and landfill off-gassing.
 The primary source of man-made N2O is agricultural soil management (fertilizers), with fossil fuel combustion a very distant second.
 In El Dorado County, the primary source of GHG is fossil fuel combustion mainly in the transportation sector (estimated at 70% of countywide GHG emissions).
-A distant second are residential sources (approximately 20%), and commercial/industrial sources are third (approximately seven percent).
-The remaining sources are waste/landfill (approximately three percent) and agricultural (less than one percent).
+A distant second are residential sources (approximately 20%), and commercial/industrial sources are third (approximately 7%).
+The remaining sources are waste/landfill (approximately 3%) and agricultural (<1%).